 - Separate strains to maintain individual flavor profiles, and label with a date—it sucks to mix up strains

-Lower temperatures also slow decarboxylation, the process in which THCA converts into the intoxicating THC.
+Low temperatures slow decarboxylation, the process in which THCA converts into the intoxicating THC.
 THC eventually degrades into CBN, a cannabinoid with different effects and properties.
 Additionally, warm air holds more moisture than cold air.

 Humidity control is paramount to keeping mildew and other mold contaminants out of your cannabis.
 Keep cannabis between 55-65% relative humidity when stored to maintain and enhance color, consistency, aroma, and flavor.